Jingruo/jingruo.github.io/_pages/talk.md

 # Talks and Presentations

-The following presentations are in reverse chronological order.
+I am honored to give talks at the following conferences and engage with a broader community of scholars.
+The presentation lists are in reverse chronological order.

 ## 1. Deep Galerkin Method for Mean-Field Control Problem